mwszekely/preact-prop-helpers/README.md

 |propsFocusContainer|HTML props|Spread these props onto the HTML element that will use this logic.|-|

 Another in the "complete" series, alongside list/grid navigation and dismissal itself.

+TODO: The HTML &lt;dialog&gt; element is a thing now, and it can be modal or nonmodal, just like this hook.
+Hmm...

 <hr />